-The proposed action evaluated in this Draft EA addresses the method and potential effects for the flood management infrastructure modifications and improvements.
+The proposed action evaluated in this EA addresses the method and potential effects for the flood management infrastructure modifications and improvements.
 The proposed flood control modifications and improvements are located along previously disturbed areas and adjacent to the roadways within the City of Alamogordo.
-Impacts to the environment would be non-significant and short-term.
+Impacts to the environment would be non-significant, short-term, and related solely to construction.
 The proposed project would not result in any moderate or significant short-term, long-term, or cumulative adverse effects.
 Therefore, the proposed project would not significantly affect the quality of the human environment and is recommended for implementation.